 UK IPO deadline extensions to end

-The UK IPO has announced its ‘interrupted days’ will finish at the end of July.
+The UK IPO has announced its ‘interrupted days’ will finish on 29th July.

-Following a review of the current climate, the UK IPO has declared that its 'interrupted days' period will end on 29th July – next month.
+Following a review of the current climate, the UK IPO has declared that its 'interrupted days' period will end on 29th July.

 The UK IPO originally declared that deadlines would be extended via its ‘interrupted days’ provisions in March, a move that has subsequently been regularly reviewed.